Zack Gelof: High school

 Gelof grew up in Rehoboth Beach, Delaware, where he attended Hebrew school in the Seaside Jewish Community.
 He attended Cape Henlopen High School.
 Gelof served as Class President for each of his four years.

 He played every game of the high school baseball team's four seasons in his years in high school.
 In his senior year, playing shortstop and pitching, he batted .465 and led the state in hits (35), runs (37), and home runs (7) and was 28-for-28 in stolen bases, along with 17 RBIs.
 As a pitcher he was 4-0 with a 1.30 ERA, and 34 strikeouts in 26 innings, and threw an 87 miles per hour fastball.
 He was named 2018 Delaware Gatorade Player of Year, Delaware Baseball Coaches Player of the Year, Delaware News Journal First Team All-State Shortstop, Perfect Game/Rawlings 2018 honorable mention All American and 1st Team Northeast All Region.
 He finished his high school baseball career as Delaware's all-time leader in runs scored (103) and stolen bases (81-for-81), and second in career hits (105), and was a two-time Henlopen Conference Player of Year as a shortstop and a pitcher.

-He also played soccer for the high school, and finished his career as the leading goal scorer in the State of Delaware for his four-year career span 2015-18 (61 goals; 16 assists), and was four-time All-Conference, three-time All-State, and as a senior was named Conference Player of the Year.
+He also played soccer for the high school, and finished his career as the leading goal scorer in the State of Delaware for his four-year career span 2015-18 (61 goals; 16 assists).
+He was four-time All-Conference, three-time All-State, and as a senior was named Conference Player of the Year.
 He graduated with a 4.02 GPA.

 He was selected in the 38th round of the 2018 Major League Baseball draft by the Cleveland Indians, but Gelof opted not to sign with the team.
 During the summer after his senior year Gelof played summer collegiate baseball for the Brockton Rox of the Futures Collegiate Baseball League, and played third base.
 He batted .292/.370/.403 with 9 doubles (10th in the league), 4 triples (3rd), and 13 stolen bases (9th) in 15 attempts.